Just Cavalli Ready To Wear Spring 2022 Milan

 While their female counterparts looked like grown-up girls who like to have fun mixing and matching their fashion, the men’s range was even more youthful.
 It worked a range of streetwear staples such as patchwork anoraks and baggy shorts bearing tie-dye prints and U.S. flag stars or print shirts that blended tartan and animalier layered over hoodies.
 An edgy leather bomber jacket had a silver chevron-like insert done with a mesh technique that evoked reptile skin.

-See also Lanvin Men's RTW Spring 2023 Paris
+See also Lanvin RTW Fall 2023 Paris

 The collection was a lot to take in, but was fun and roaring.